 We have looked in some detail at the types of reasonable adjustment assessments and recommendations that a professional disability workplace assessor is qualified to make.
 They cover high and low-tech assistive technologies to help you with screen work; disability and mainstream technologies to help you with navigation around, to and from your workplace; low-tech adaptations to your office environment; ensuring equal access to training, flexible working and professional development opportunities.

 These ‘reasonable adjustments’ are every employee’s right, and yet far too often people with visual impairments are suffering by suppressing how they feel.
 They may and even be jeopardising their careers, because they are too frightened to speak up and ask for an assessment that could profoundly affect their working lives for the better.

-If, after reading this article, you feel that a reasonable adjustment assessment would benefit you in your workplace, then please get in touch with one of our friendly team at Visualise Training and Consultancy to discuss the reasonable adjustments assessment services we provide.
+If, after reading this article, you feel that a Workplace Assessment would benefit you in your workplace, please get in touch with one of our friendly team to discuss the reasonable adjustments you are entitled to.